cabal-club/cable/readme.md

 ## post/delete (`post_type=1`)

-Request that peers encountering this post delete the referenced posts by their hashes.
+Request that peers encountering this post delete the referenced posts by their hashes from their local storage, and not store the referenced posts in the future.

 field           | type                   | desc
 ----------------|------------------------|-------------------------